 A Slovenian wunderkind who redefined the modern NBA point guard with his preternatural court vision and clutch shot-making.

-Luka Dončić arrived in the NBA not as a project, but as a fully-formed maestro.
-Having dominated the EuroLeague as a teenager with Real Madrid, he brought a veteran's poise and an audacious bag of tricks to the Dallas Mavericks.
-His game is a mesmerizing blend of size, guile, and unflappable confidence, often slowing the game to his own deliberate, devastating pace.
-Dončić isn't just a scorer; he's a one-man offensive ecosystem, reading defenses two steps ahead and delivering passes that seem to bend physics.
-He has carried his franchise deep into the playoffs and, with the Slovenian national team, secured a historic Olympic berth, cementing his status as a generational talent who plays the game with a joyful, chess-master's intellect.
+Luka Dončić won the EuroLeague championship with Real Madrid as a teenager before joining the Dallas Mavericks in 2018.
+He brought a veteran's poise and an audacious bag of tricks to the NBA, blending size, guile, and unflappable confidence.
+Dončić slows the game to his own deliberate, devastating pace, reading defenses two steps ahead and delivering passes that seem to bend physics.
+He carried the Mavericks deep into the playoffs and secured a historic Olympic berth for the Slovenian national team.
+Born in 1999, he plays with a joyful, chess-master's intellect, operating as a one-man offensive ecosystem.

 1997–2012